ChaseWest/Blog/May-2014/MutationObserverAPI.md

 > mutations to target's children are to be observed.

 This setting watches for a change to a DOM nodes attribute within the target node.
-Examples of this would be removing a `name` attribute, adding a new `id` or modifying a `class`.
+Examples of this type of mutation would be adding/remvoing/replacing DOM nodes.
 There are two options that go along with this: `attributeOldValue` and `attributeFilter` that are described below.

 ### `childList`

 > mutations to target's attributes are to be observed.

+The observer will let you know when an attribute changes within the context it's observing.
+An example of this type of mutation would be adding a `class` to a given node.
+There are two helpful options that accompy this type of mutation, `attributeOldValue` and `attributeFilter`, which are covered below.

 ### `characterData`

 > mutations to target's data are to be observed.

 ### Other Options